wolfj123/How-To-Create-a-Character-for-Call-of-Cthulhu-RPG/README.md

 You can download the files by pressing on the green "**<> Code**" button and choosing "**Download ZIP**".

 ## How Skill Checks work in `Call of Cthulhu`
 `Call of Cthulhu` is percentile system.
 Meaning that when doing a skill check, we roll **D100** and try to roll **below** our skill level.
 So, for example, if I have a `Throw skill` of 40, I will succeed if the number on the dice is 40 or below.
 Therefore a skill level of 40 means that I have a 40% of succeeding.
 Beyond just a `Regular Success`, you can also get a `Hard Success` if you roll half or below it of your skill (so 20 in our example), or even an `Extreme Success` in case we roll equal to or below a fifth of our skill level (so 8 in our example).
-If we roll a 1, it is always a `Critical Success` and if we roll 96-100, it is considered a `Fumble` (which is very bad).
+If we roll a 1, it is always a `Critical Success` and if we roll 96-100, it is considered a `Fumble` (which is very bad). <br/>
+Some skill checks will require a `Hard Success` or `Extreme Success` to actually succeed.

 ## Characteristics
 ### What are `Characteristics`?